ashnasainu/EMBEDDED-C-PIC16F877A/README.md

 - **2 Variable Resistor interfacing** - Implementation of 2 variable resistor interfacing with the PIC16F887 microcontroller
 using its ADC& the digitized analog value is displayed on a 16x2 character LCD.

-- **UART communication_ Transmit & Receive** -Implementation of UART communication_ Transmit & Receive using a PIC16F887 microcontroller.
+- **UART communication_ Transmit & Receive** - Implementation of UART communication_ Transmit & Receive using a PIC16F887 microcontroller.
 It receives a string over UART and responds with a predefined reply.

+- **Relay interfacing** - Implementation of relay interfacing using a PIC16F887 microcontroller.

 ## 🔧 Getting Started